christinasc/100-days-of-code/log.md

 **Today's Progress**:

 ### Day 10: January 13, 2016
 **Today's Progress**:  get slack delayed command to work.
-Figure out how to get webhooks to work with slackbot
+Figure out how to get webhooks to work with slackbot .
+Discovered AWS workshop on serverless chatbots.
+Forking and working with this integration. hopefuly this will help me figure out how webhooks work as so far they are confusing.

 ### Day 9: January 12, 2016